adaltas/dsti-devops-2022-autumn/project/instructions.md

 1. Configure with Vagrant: 1 VM running on any Linux distribution
 2. Provision the VM with Ansible, which includes installing and running:
-  - language runtime
+  - the language runtime (python, javascript, nodejs etc.)
-  - database
+  - a database (e.g. redis)
   - your application (use [sync folders](https://www.vagrantup.com/docs/synced-folders))
   - health check of your application